 Escape from Quarantine is a night team game based on the history of the Woodman Point Quarantine Station.
-Students are required to act as patients and collect various objects scattered around the campsite in order to escape from the confinement of quarantine.
-Students must escape before the quarantine station guards (teachers and instructors) do their cell checks and find that they are missing.
-Students need to work in teams to find items, however the search may be hindered as guards spot them during their search.
+Students are required to act as patients and are to collect various objects scattered around the campsite to escape from the confinement of quarantine.
+They must escape before the quarantine station guards (teachers and instructors) do their cell checks and find that they are missing.
+Students will need to work in teams to find items; however the search may be hindered as guards may spot them whilst they are looking for items.

 Available at: Woodman Point.
 Challenge considerations: Team program at night requiring strategy and critical thinking.
 Duration of program: 90 minutes.
-Items required: Enclosed shoes, shorts or long pants and jumper (depending on weather).
+Items required: Enclosed shoes, shorts or long pants, t-shirt or jumper (depending on weather).
 Focused Core Shared Values: Social and civic responsibility.